conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 ### upstream

 Variables in upstream are commit specific and should be used per commit.
 Eg: *commit date* and *commit username*.
 You can think of them as "local" or "isolate" variables.
+A "raw" (original) commit message is attached to `commit.raw`.

 ### context